djpogo/vite-js-proxy/README.md

 # vite-js-proxy

-Use the super powers of [vite.js](https://vitejs.dev)🚀 to frontend tool any running website.
+Use the superpowers of [vite.js](https://vitejs.dev)🚀 to frontend tool any running website.

+> **DISCLAIMER:** work in progress!
+This repository was not yet tested in a real project and may lack functionality.

 ## Usecase

-You have classic server side rendered website driven by Java/PHP/something else and you want to add the lightweight, fast frontend tooling vite.js offers?

-You setup your **donor host** whose markup you want to style.
-For local development a proxy is setup, that you can navigate through the **donor host site** but **css and js is injected via vite.js** and thus really speedy.
+These days not every web app is api-driven and created using a frontend framework with nice tooling.
+HTML exists, which is rendered by a PHP/Java/Python/something process and you do not want to deep dive into that server process to write CSS and JavaScript.

+So let us take [vite.js](https://vitejs.dev) and proxy our server-generated markup into the vite.js environment and have a snappy frontend developing experience.

+A little configuration is needed, but then you are up and running.

-For production you can execute `npm run build` and vite.js builds everything production ready.
+In production you can execute `npm run build` and vite.js builds everything production ready.

-Before vite.js you may have had a webpack or rollup config within your project to build and run your frontend.
-Now it is the same, but blazingly fast.
+> **DISCLAIMER:** right now, nothing is tested for production use.
+Please get in touch with me if you run into trouble.

 ## How does the proxy work?

-On non production environments [`vite.proxy.js`](./vite.proxy.js) will proxy the markup of the `PROXY_HOST` into your vite hmr running browser.
-As long as the `proxied` page offers relative links `<a href="/relative-link">` and not `<a href="https://www.example.com/link">`, you are able to navigate though the vite hmr session through the proxy-page.
+On non-production environments, [`vite.proxy.js`](./vite.proxy.js) will proxy the markup of the `proxy.config.json#target` into your vite hmr running browser.
+As long as the `proxied` page offers relative links `<a href="/relative-link">` and not `<a href="https://www.example.com/link">` you can navigate through the vite hmr session through the proxy-page.

+Every CSS/JavaScript change you made will immediately land in your browser!

+On the production system, the [vite.proxy.js](./vite.proxy.js#L20) script exports an empty function so no proxy code will be executed on production systems.

+## setup

+* Copy the content of this repository into your project.
+* edit [proxy.config.json](./proxy.config.json) to your needs
+* execute `npm install`
+* execute `npm run dev`
+* build your frontend

 ## Configuration